 The story about King David of Israel takes place primarily in the Old Testament books of I Samuel, II Samuel, I kings, and parts of I Chronicles.
-References, however, to David occur throughout the rest of the Bible, from the many Psalms credited to him (though these credits are controversial) into the New Testament.
+However, references to David occur throughout the entire Bible, from the Psalms (many arguably credited to him), to the prophets, and in the New Testament, King David can be found throughout.
 The rise of David takes place in I and II Samuel, which also happen to be some of the oldest books of the Bible.

 King David of Israel is arguably the most celebrated individual in

 Israelite history.
 From David dancing before the Ark of the Covenant, to

 David and Bathsheba, the life of King David was one of triumphs, sin and

 war.
 Though an adulterer, a poor father, and a man of war and

 bloodshed, David showed a vulnerability and dedication to God on par with the great Patriarchs, and unmatched by any of the Kings of Judah & Israel.
 His story is one of mankind itself.

 The two books of Samuel were combined into one book of Samuel in the Hebrew Bible.
 In the late 1940'2 the Dead Sea Scrolls were discovered in caves at Qumran on the Dead Sea.
 Within this trove was a manuscript of Samuel, dating to ca 200 BC.
 It is the oldest manuscript of I and II Samuel discovered to date.
 It was a very important book to the Hebrews and Jews of antiquity.
 Scholars have pointed out that a literary analysis of I and II Samuel indicate the events were likely written during the reigns of either David or Solomon.

 Click on a link below to view a particular topic on King David of Israel.